Fine Percale white linen encased duvets

 Mosquito / fly / insect prevention mesh covering at least one window in the room (Note: We are in a Malaria free area)

-George & Philippa Barry room King and Single Sleeps 3
+George & Philippa Barry en-suite, King and Single (Sleeps 3)

-2 en-suites – 1 with a Victorian bath the other with a shower
+3 en-suites – 1 with a Victorian bath, one with a shower, and one with a Slipper bath and a shower

 1 bathroom with a bath and overhead shower